Get a placement

 Loughborough Bursary for Unpaid Placements (LBUP) Scheme

-Whilst Loughborough University does not support unpaid placements, within certain highly competitive sectors these opportunities are common place and are on the rise.
-By providing these funds we aim to make these types of placements a realistic aspiration for students who may not otherwise consider them or would have difficulties supporting themselves.
+Whilst Loughborough University does not support unpaid placements such opportunities are common place and are on the rise.
+By providing these funds we aim to make these types of placements a realistic aspiration for students who may not otherwise consider them or would have difficulties supporting themselves financially.

 What to do if you're unsure whether you're eligible